Australia, Say Hello to Tesla Powerwall 3. Now Available.

 Some of the battery manufacturers may alter their datasheets and warranties without adjusting their technology, to meet the requirements.

-Current eligible batteries for the rebate include SolaX, Sonnen, Alpha-ESS, and Zenaji of which we do not install.
-However, it is unclear what batteries will be on the approved rebate list.
+Current eligible batteries include SolaX, Sonnen, Alpha-ESS, and Zenaji of which we do not install.

 Approved Product List: The specified product list will include an approved list of batteries that meet quality and safety standards.
 This is not referring to the CEC approved battery list, rather the specific Scheme Administrator list which is yet to be released.